sharath2243/QALEARN/Test_cases.md

   - Send PATCH request to /users/1 with partial update data("{"username":"jarvis_69"}")
 - Expected Outcome:
   - Response status code is 200 OK
-  - Response body contains the updated user with the new quantity set to "jarvis_69"
+  - Response body contains the updated user with the new username set to "jarvis_69"
   - Other fields remain unchanged
 - Actual Outcome:
   - Response status code is 200 OK
-  - Response body contains the updated user with the new quantity set to "jarvis_69"
+  - Response body contains the updated user with the new username set to "jarvis_69"
   - Other fields remain unchanged
 - Status: PASS

-# 6. MOCKAPI (API):
+## 6. MOCKAPI (API):
 - Test Case ID: TC_API_002
 - Title: *Verify PATCH Request Updates Product Data (invalid)*
 - Priority: Medium